Renater/Jitsi-SAML2JWT/README.md

 - `SP_ENTITY_ID` with the Identity of your SAML Service Provider.
 - `METADATA_URL` with the remote SAML metadata information url (idp or provided by a federation).
 - `SSO_URL` with the target SAML SSO url for user redirection (idp or a discovery service).
+- `ENABLE_BACKEND_JWT_REQUEST` enable a extra port (8443) fro the getToken request not protected by the shibboleth SP.
+It shoud only be open to some backend server trafic.

 - `JITSI_DOMAIN` with the target Jitsi-Meet prosody virtual host.
 - `JWT_APP_SECRET` with prosody application secret known only to your token.